Risk Management Framework

 The strategic planning process consists of two phases: a top-down target setting and a bottom-up substantiation.

 In a first phase – the top down target setting – our key targets for profit and loss (including revenues and costs), capital supply, and capital demand as well as leverage and funding and liquidity are discussed for the group and the key business areas by the Group Executive Committee.
 In this process, the targets for the next three years are based on our global macro-economic outlook and the expected regulatory framework.
 Subsequently, the targets are approved by the Management Board.

 In a second phase, the top-down objectives are substantiated bottom-up by detailed business unit plans, which for the first year consist of a month by month operative plan; years two and three are annual plans.
 The proposed bottom-up plans are reviewed and challenged by Finance and Risk and are discussed individually with the business heads.
 Thereby, the specifics of the business are considered and concrete targets decided in line with our strategic direction.
+The bottom-up plans include targets for key legal entities to review local risk and capitalization levels.
 Stress tests complement the strategic plan to also consider stressed market conditions.